hugo59400/Portfolio-angular-hugo/README.md

-Alexandre Chapin's Portfolio
+Hugo Coleau 's Portfolio
 ============================

 Hello and welcome to my portfolio's git !

-My name is **Alexandre Chapin** and I'm the maintainer of the project.
+My name is **HUgo Coleau ** and I'm the maintainer of the project.

 On this repository, you'll find all the steps that leads me to the result I finally obtained with my portfolio (available on this url : ....)